jmor2000/SilentPython/README.md

 - is a light weight microservice framework which supports the backend deployment and management of 100s of independent continuously operating python scripts in a windows OS environment.
 - enables the silent execution (hidden terminal) of independent python scripts/modules, and provides an independent HTML Graphical User Interface(GUI) to monitor the scripts status, and vie the terminal output of each script.
 - was created to overcome challenges when deploying independent scripts on scale and over time, including, how to:
-    1. quick deploy scripts dynamically and operate them in the background (silently)
+    1. quickly deploy scripts dynamically and operate them in the background (silently)
-    2. how to group related scripts, and monitor their status, operation, and key metrics
+    2. group related scripts, and monitor their status, operation, and key metrics
-    3. how to make scripts more robust (reboot capability)
+    3. make scripts more robust (reboot capability)
-    4. how to create and destroy executing scripts on demand (PID)
+    4. create and destroy executing scripts on demand (PID)
 - intended use is for industrial applications, in which activities need to be multi-purpose, robust, self-healing, ever evolving, and scaling.

 # Usage